Dzogchen Beara: Events

 The first closed one-year retreats, which follow a traditional Tibetan schedule of practice and study, began in 1994.

 Over the years, Dzogchen Beara has hosted a number of senior lamas from the Tibetan tradition, including Dzogchen Rinpoche, Dzigar Kongtrul Rinpoche, Garchen Rinpoche, Orgyen Tobgyal, Ringu Tulku, H.E Jetsun Khandro Rinpoche and Garje Khamtrul Rinpoche.
 It has also hosted events with several non-Tibetan teachers, including Father Laurence Freeman, Sister Stanislaus Kennedy, Dr Tony Bates, Christine Longaker, Patrick Gaffney, Sharon Salzberg and Andrew Warr.

 Care centre

 The Spiritual Care Centre opened in 2007.
 According to Darci Meyers, its aim is "to support people leading up to death, at the time of death, and after death."

 Temple project

-There are plans to build Ireland's first Buddhist temple on the site.
+There are plans to build Ireland's first Buddhist temple on the site, which has now been completed & opened on 5th July 2024 to emense joy, it's a beautiful building and practical too.
 The project is being guided by Orgyen Tobgyal, who consecrated the site by performing a fire ceremony in 2010.
 Work on the foundations of the temple building began in April 2016 and the block work of the three level building has recently been completed.